circleci/circleci-docs/jekyll/_cci2/concepts.md

 Orbs are reusable snippets of code that help automate repeated processes, accelerate project setup, and make it easy to integrate with third-party tools.
 See [Using Orbs]({{ site.baseurl }}/2.0/orb-concepts/) for details on how to use orbs in your config and an introduction to orb design.
 Visit the [Orbs Registry](https://circleci.com/developer/orbs) to search for orbs to help simplify your config.

-The illustration above showing an example Java configuration could be simplified using orbs.
+The illustration in the [Configuration](#configuration) section showing an example Java configuration could be simplified using orbs.
 The following illustration demonstrates a simplified configuration with [the Maven orb](https://circleci.com/developer/orbs/orb/circleci/maven).
 Here, the orb sets up a default executor that can execute steps with Maven and run a common job (`maven/test`).

 ![config elements orbs]({{ site.baseurl }}/assets/img/docs/config-elements-orbs.png)

 ## Jobs
 {: #jobs }

 Jobs are the building blocks of your config.
 Jobs are collections of [steps](#steps), which run commands/scripts as required.
-Each job must declare an executor that is either `docker`, `machine`, `windows`, or `macos`. `machine` includes a [default image](https://circleci.com/docs/2.0/executor-intro/#machine) if not specified.
+Each job must declare an executor that is either `docker`, `machine`, `windows`, or `macos`.
 For `docker` you must [specify an image](https://circleci.com/docs/2.0/executor-intro/#docker) to use for the primary container.
 For `macos` you must specify an [Xcode version](https://circleci.com/docs/2.0/executor-intro/#macos).
 For `windows` you must use the [Windows orb](https://circleci.com/docs/2.0/executor-intro/#windows).

 ![job illustration]( {{ site.baseurl }}/assets/img/docs/job.png)